 Who Can Use Genesis®?

-Genesis® is especially formulated so it can be used and enjoyed by everyone:
+Genesis® is specially formulated so it can be used and enjoyed by everyone:

 SPECIAL DIETARY REQUIREMENTS